Can Çakmur, Howard Griffiths / Camerata Schweiz

 |Related Postings||Reviews of concerts organized by the Orpheum Foundation|

 I’m honored to be invited to attend recording sessions for a newly launched CD project that the Orpheum Foundation for the Support of Young Artists is initiating.
 The title of the project is “Next Generation Mozart Soloists“.
-It involves the recording of (essentially) all of the instrumental concerts by Wolfgang Amadeus Mozart (1756 – 1791).
+It involves the recording of (essentially) all of the instrumental concertos by Wolfgang Amadeus Mozart (1756 – 1791).
 That project will span a duration of around five years.
 It involves numerous young soloists that the Orpheum Foundation is currently supporting, or who have received support in the past.
 The session discussed here was part of the recordings for the first CD.

 In the first posting of this short series I have written about the Orpheum Foundation for the Support of Young Artists, the organizer and initiator for this recording project.
 I want to keep this posting short.
 Therefore, for detail see my posting from 2021-03-18.
 In that same posting, I have also given an introduction to the 11-CD Project “Next Generation Mozart Soloists” that I referred to above.